phalcon-orphanage/docs/en/reference/db.rst

 | PostgreSQL | SQL specific dialect for PostgreSQL database system | Phalcon_Db_Dialect_Postgresql | pgsql           |
 +------------+-----------------------------------------------------+-------------------------------+-----------------+

 Connecting to Databases
 -----------------------
-All the connections created by the component are factored in a single method: Phalcon_Db::factory.Its first parameter is a supported adapter, the second is a standard PHP object with the connection settings, the third parameter tells if a `persistent connection <http://php.net/manual/en/features.persistent-connections.php>`_ should be created or not.The below example shows how to create a connection passing both required and optional parameters:
+All the connections created by the component are factored in a single method: Phalcon_Db::factory.
+Its first parameter is a supported adapter, the second is a standard PHP object with the connection settings, the third parameter tells if a `persistent connection <http://php.net/manual/en/features.persistent-connections.php>`_ should be created or not.The below example shows how to create a connection passing both required and optional parameters:

 .. code-block:: php